On webinars, visuals matter as much as words. Those of us who aren’t graphic designers need easy ways to communicate visually.

 Creating effective slide presentations used to be kinda like creating effective webinars: a huge pain.
 Fortunately, the tools are getting better, easier to use, and frankly more fun.

 Refer to the steps and tips above to make the whole process of creating your next webinar much easier.
-And for a complete lesson on nailing your slides, join me and Canva’s Rebecca Flint for Presentations Made Easy with Canva.
+And for a complete lesson on nailing your slides, take a look at Presentations Made Easy with Canva, accessible below: